flatiron-labs/study_group_guide/README.md

 * Work with and learn from our expert teachers
 * Interact with Learn.co in all of its glory

+# IMPORTANT: How to Introduce Your Study Group

+It's key to frame your study group correctly to the participating students.
+Your study group is NOT required content nor does it introduce info that students MUST understand in order succeed at Flatiron or as a developer.
+It IS a fun way for them to encounter Flatiron devs, learn interesting new things and see a more experienced dev in action as we solve problems and think through new concepts.
+We introduce our study groups to our students as BONUS and a great way to get to know and work with a Flatiron engineer.
+Start your study group by clarifying this thinking and make sure you leave time during the group or at the end for students to ask questions.
+And don't forget to have fun!

 # Picking a Topic
 There are a few general categories for topics.
 We recommend picking a topic that isn't thoroughly covered in our curriculum.
 Something that your experience as an engineer has taught you.
 This kind of stuff is really valuable for students--stuff they can't learn from a README or lab.